 This section is organized as an interface and programming guide for writing the executable code to be interfaced by the [Algorithmic Model] keyword described in 6C.
-Section 10A serves as a reference document for the .ami file structure for model makers and software engineers.
+Section 10A is structured as aserves as a reference document for the .ami file structure for the model makers and software engineers.